Töbank

 Töbank (full name Türkiye Öğretmenler Bankası) was a former Turkish bank.

 It was founded on 22 May 1958 in Ankara.
 Its main shareholders were 21,000 teachers.
 The name of the banks means "Teachers' Bank of Turkey".
-In 1985 headquarter of the bank was moved to İstanbul.
+In 1985 headquarter of the bank was moved to Istanbul.
 On 22 May 1992 it was merged with Halkbank, a Turkish public bank.

 Töbank camp

 Töbank owned a holiday camp in Kumkuyu town of Mersin Province.
 The ground area of the sea side camp was 60 daa.
 After the merger, the camp was bought by the provident fund of Töbank employees.
 On 5 March 2011 the fund sold the camp to a private tourism company.